 In this YouTube clip London hypnotherapist Jason explains his quit smoking programme

-My quit smoking program is normally a two session program.
+My quit smoking programme is normally a two session programme.
 The first session is for 90 minutes.
 And then the second session is for 50 minutes.

 Is being a hypnotherapist in London challenging?

 Well, I think it’s challenging from the perspective that there are quite a few therapists in central London.
 So there is a lot of competition and so it can feel sometimes that the market is a bit saturated!
 There are plenty of psychotherapists or other types of counsellors too and a lot of other hypnotherapists working in a small area.
-For example, I work in the Harley street district of London on Harley street.
+For example, I work in the King’s Cross area of London.
 So there are quite a few people working as hypnotherapists, even in the same building as me, very close by.
 So there’s the marketing challenge of helping to ensure that people find out about me and explaining to people what I do.
 One advantage of getting to know related professionals is that I now have a network of trusted practitioners to whom I can refer people.
 So if I need a dietitian, IBS doctor (gastroenterologist), psychiatrist or therapist, I have some wonderfully skilled people I know to call upon.

 Other challenges can be logistical problems which anybody would face, whether they work in central London or somewhere else.
 So for example, a lot of people really want to come and have sessions after work rather than during the day.
 So it’s important that I am available in the evenings, which I am on Harley Street.
 I also have some weekend appointments too.